-Prospective students should have a general GPA of 2.75 (on a scale of 4.0) and a GPA of 3.0 or better in the field of specialty.
+Prospective students should have a general 2.75 GPA (on a scale of 4.0) and a 3.0 GPA or better in the field of specialty.
 A working knowledge of English and Spanish is required.

 International applicants must provide evidence of available financial resources to cover educational and living expenses for at least the first year of study.